- Accreditation Guidelines

 A service plan is developed in a timely manner with the full participation of the service recipient, and expedited service-planning is available when crisis or urgent need is identified.

-Interpretation: Service planning is conducted so that the individual retains as much personal responsibility and self-determination as possible and desired.
+Interpretation: Service planning is conducted so that the individual retains as much personal responsibility and sale viagra self-determination as possible and how much is viagra desired.
 Individuals with limited ability in making independent choices receive help with making or learning to make decisions.
 When the service recipient is a minor, or an adult under the care of a guardian, the organization should follow applicable state laws or regulations requiring involvement or consent of service recipients’ legal guardians.

 Note: Organizations should review state Medicaid plans or other third party reimbursement requirements to ensure they are meeting required timeframes for completing service plans.